aborrero/fw-admin/README.md

 	$ make
 	# make install

-If you are using a Debian-based system, you can build a `.deb` package, and then install it
+If you are using a Debian-based system, you can build a `.deb` package, and then install it:

 	$ git clone git://github.com/aborrero/fw-admin.git
 	$ cd fw-admin/debian